hjmshi/PyTorch-LBFGS/README.md

 The user must then define the `options` (typically a closure for reevaluating the model and loss) passed to the step function to perform the line search.
 The `lr` parameter defines the initial steplength in the line search algorithm.

+We also provide a `inplace` toggle in the `options` to determine whether or not the variables are updated in-place in the line searches.
+In-place updating is faster but less numerically accurate than storing the current iterate and reloading after each trial in the line search.

 ### 3. Curvature Pair Rejection Criterion and Powell Damping
 Another key for L-BFGS is to determine when the history used in constructing the L-BFGS matrix is updated.
 In particular, one needs to ensure that the matrix remains positive definite.
 Existing implementations of L-BFGS have generally checked if